Frequently Asked Questions

 How long does onboarding take?

-For most customers, the technical setup — extension deployment, SSO configuration, and policy ingestion — can be completed in under a day.
+For most customers, the technical setup — extension deployment, SSO configuration and policy ingestion — can be completed in under a day.
 The more meaningful time investment is in policy review and configuration, which varies by organization.
-We provide onboarding support to help your team get to a confident go-live.

 Which Identity Providers (IdP) do you support for SSO?